All About RV Toilets – A Definitive Guide

 cassette toilet system thetford c260

-What is a cassette, if we aren’t talking about early 90’s audio?
+What is a cassette, if we’re not talking about early 90’s audio?
 If you followed our travels in the Ram ProMaster Class B van, you know that we used a cassette toilet for a couple of years and loved it!
-In fact, I dumped that toilet solo for the first full year we had the van, because it really wasn’t a big deal to do.
+In fact, I dumped that toilet solo for the entire first year we had the van because it really wasn’t a big deal.

 Basically, with a cassette toilet, you have the same permanent toilet you’d see in a gravity flush setup.
-Except, instead of the collecting your waste in a fixed black tank, it’s collected in a portable tank (or cassette).
+However, instead of collecting waste in a fixed black tank, it’s collected in a portable tank (or cassette).

-Cassettes look almost like a suitcase, complete with handle and wheels for easy rolling.
-(Though we wouldn’t recommend bringing one as carry-on.)
-When the tank is full, you simply open up an outdoor bay, pull the “suitcase” out, and wheel it to the nearest dump station or public toilet for emptying.
+Cassettes look almost like a suitcase, complete with a handle and wheels for easy rolling (though we wouldn’t recommend bringing one as carry-on).
+When the tank is full, you simply open an outdoor bay, pull the “suitcase” out, and wheel it to the nearest dump station or public toilet for emptying.

 Pros of Cassette RV Toilets: